simul/simul.github.io/changelist.md

 Tue 23 Apr : Changes to .sq files.
 The opening and closing curly brackets {} are now saved to the file.
 This allows .sq file to be a converted to .asset files in Unity.
 Tue 23 Apr : Small CMake fixes
 Wed 17 Apr : Initial Documentation updates, added buoyancy objects, small fixes
-Fri 12 Apr : Updated Sky Sequencer UI to show Snow Speed and Snowflake Size.
-Fixed CloudWindowWidget to support multiple concurrent rendering API in the main view.

 <hr>